dgrinton/fragmentify-js/docs/examples.md

     </html>

 Note that we've used paths `js` and `css`.
 These must be relative to the file that extends `abstract/base.html`, not `abstract/base.html` itself.
+If you need to extend a file from multiple locations the `<base>` node can be used, for
+example:

+    css/my-styles.css
+    abstract/base.html (references css/my-styles.css)
+    home.html (extends abstract/base.html)
+    sub/about.html (also extends abstract/base.html)

+You can add `<base href="../"/>` to `sub/about.html` to make the reference to `css/my-styles.css` resolve correctly.

 Also note that we've put in the placeholder `#content` element - this is to give us an easy target later.